Anderson T-motives and abelian varieties with MIQF: results coming from an analogy

 {\bf (E)} is an analog of {\bf (C)}.

 Secondly, it is known that if $M$ of type {\bf A} has $n=1$ then its $k$-th exterior power $\lambda^k(M)$ is also an object of type {\bf A}.
 By analogy, we can expect that if $A$ is an abelian variety with MIQF having $n=1$ then $\lambda^k(A)$ is defined, and is also an abelian variety with MIQF.
-We really give this definition.
+We really give this construction (Section 3).

-Both these results are of elementary nature, they could be known to Riemann.
-But probably this analogy will be a source of more results.
-For example, it would be interesting to define analogs of Anderson T-motives having $N\ne0$.
+Both these results are of elementary nature, they could be known to Riemann.\footnotemark Probably this analogy will be a source of more results.
+For example, it would be interesting to define analogs of T-motives having $N\ne0$.

 The paper is organized as follows.
-In Section 1 we recall definitions of abelian Anderson T-motives and we formulate the results which are starting points (using the analogy 1.8) of the results of Sections 2, 3.
+In Section 1 we recall definitions of T-motives and we formulate the results which are starting points (using the analogy 1.8) of the results of Sections 2, 3.
 Section 2 contains the exact statement and the proof of {\bf (E)}.
 In Section 3 we apply this result to construct exterior powers of abelian varieties with MIQF having $n=1$.
 Formally, these sections are independent of Section 1, i.e. they do not require any knowledge of functional case.

-In Section 4 we formulate research problems.
+{\bf Remark.} Many constructions/results of the theory of Drinfeld modules are analogs of the corresponding constructions/results of the theory of abelian varieties.
+The direction of analogies of the present paper is the opposite: from Drinfeld modules to abelian varieties.